Do you have questions? We have answers!

 This site is managed by Young Writers Project which consists of Geoffrey Gevalt, the director; Susan Reid, the co-director and publication coordinator; and Rajnii Eddins, the Artistic Director.
 The primary webmaster is Geoffrey (gg), founder of YWP, a Vermont-based nonprofit.
 Private message him with any suggestions, questions, problems or complaints.

 HOWEVER, YWP depends on all users to help maintain this site as a community of respect and creativity.
 We depend on all of you to post work that you like and -- even if it's edgy -- shows respect for other human beans.
-We also rely heavily on Community Leaders, longtime users from all over who have been given the power to help select work for publication, create challenges and resources, choose work for Recommended and Daily Reads.
-You will see these Community Leaders are also active commenters and often get in touch with GG or Reid or Rajnii to offer suggestions to improve the site, add features or start new Academy Workshops.
+We also rely heavily on Community Leaders, longtime users from all over who have been given the power to help select work for publication, to create challenges and resources, to help choose work for Recommended, Daily Reads and for Publication.
+You will notice that these Community Leaders are also active commenters and often get in touch with GG or Reid or Rajnii to offer suggestions to improve the site, add features or start new Academy Workshops.

-So if you become a Community Leader how does it work, how can I have an impact?
+So if I become a Community Leader how does it work, how can I have an impact?

 As a Community Leader, you can also create a CHALLENGE, that is an idea that sparks writing.
 Under the CREATE menu, you'll see that you now have the option to Create a Challenge and you'll find the form pretty much the same as the Blog create form.
 THE ONLY DIFFERENCES are two additional fields (there are a few other fields, too, but don't worry about them): DATE: (Click in the box to pull up calendar and choose that day's date or a date in the near future) and STATUS (Choose "LIVE").
 We also encourage you to add some visual element, a photo or piece of art (or audio) in the ADD MEDIA section.
 When you save it, it will go in the mix as daily challenges!